 Popular Skills for Optometric Assistant

-Survey results suggest that Optometric Assistants use a fairly large toolkit of professional skills.
-Most notably, facility with Sales, Office Management, and Insurance are correlated to pay that is significantly above average, leading to increases of 22 percent, 13 percent, and 11 percent, respectively.
-Billing and Customer Service are also commonly seen together.
+Survey results show that Optometric Assistants use a fair number of skills.
+Most notably, skills in Sales, Office Management, Insurance, and Billing are correlated to pay that is above average, with boosts between 10 percent and 19 percent.
+Many workers who know Billing also know Customer Service.

 Pay by Experience Level for Optometric Assistant